-Trainees at the Rocky Mountain Center for Occupational and Environmental Health can pursue a number of degrees and graduate certificates through the University of Utah and Weber State University.
+Our trainees pursue various degrees and graduate certificates at the University of Utah and Weber State University.

-Our programs collectively offer training at the bachelor’s, master’s, doctoral, post-doctoral and residency levels, and any degree a student at RMCOEH obtains may serve as a terminal degree.
+Our programs collectively offer training at the bachelor’s, master’s, doctoral, post-doctoral, and residency levels, and any degree a RMCOEH student obtains may serve as a terminal degree.
 See RMCOEH’s OEH Student Handbook for in-depth information about the degrees and their requirements.

 Undergraduate